kitao/divsugar/docs/Node.md

 This method is chainable.

 ### `(DivSugar.Task) playAnimation(animation)`
 Plays the `animation` and returns the animation task.
+The `animation` is an array of the animation commands.

 ### `(DivSugar.Node) clearAnimation()`
 Destroys all of the animation tasks of this node.